bldl/tc39-minutes-viewer/README.md

 npm i
 ```

-### Configurtion - Insert Chatgpt API
+### Configuration - Insert ChatGPT API Key

 This application uses ChatGPT API.
 If you want to have these features, which is recommended for the full experience of the application, please do as follows:

-Obtain a ChatGPT API key and insert it into the ".env_sample.txt".
+Obtain a ChatGPT API key and insert it into the file ".env_sample.txt".
-After the key has been insertet the file name needs to be changed to ".env.txt"
+After the key has been inserted, the filename needs to be changed to ".env".
+It will be automatically hidden from git in ".gitignore".

 Chat API should now work.